How the Avro RJ100 fits into the BAe 146 / RJ story

 Why it branches from the family

-The Avro RJ100 is treated as the representative branch because it captures the later high-capacity branch most associated with the family’s final passenger phase.
+The Avro RJ100 stands out within the BAe 146 / Avro RJ family because it captures the later high-capacity branch most associated with the family’s final passenger phase.

 Fact rows